josh-helpert/elder-syntax/docs/base.markdown

     ```
     Although it's possible to make deterministic rules it does grow in complexity quickly and makes it harder to visually parse.
   * This has an added benefit in that dev are free to use parentheses and nest as deeply as they like and know they will be dropped.
-* It's not desirable to make computation and data definition orthogonal.
+* It is not desirable to make computation and data definition orthogonal contexts.
 Often we want to mix them together without having to do something like create a template and then bind values.
 * Parentheses stay somewhat pure in their purpose and usage.
 They can stay just syntax (not data) and their purpose is to group things together.
 * It's somewhat rare to nest inline children when there's many more visually clear ways to declare data.
 * It keeps the syntax for inline children `/()` orthogonal to precedence/grouping `()`.
 The purpose and effect is clear.